HEATlab/DREAM/README.md

 * James C. Boerkoel Jr.

-Please contact Jordan R. Abrahams if you have any questions about the internals of the code, documentation, or the results gathered.
+Please contact Jordan R. Abrahams if you have any questions about the internals of the code, documentation, or any of the results gathered.

 [1]: https://github.com/CrystalLord/pulp/commit/693ad5d91380aacfe48297ad772c2ae4b248970a